The Hidden Story Underneath My Story

 Besides, I always tell Karl I am making sure he gets his 10,000 steps in 🙂.

 There I was!
 Out in the freezing wind!
+My Dad grabbed this shot.

 The long list of waiting things could wait another day.
 What I’m more aware of than ever is that there is a story continually taking shape; when I settle down and listen to my life, I know what to do.

-Without a scrap of pressure or guilt, my father has invited me into the world of the Kuerner Farm, the Wyeth stories, and subsequently, watercolor painting.
-When I am visiting my parents’ house, it is a rare thing when he doesn’t say, “Bring your sketchbook,” or send me home with an idea about how to paint stone in a wall, or give me a clipping of a bird photograph to inspire me, a paint brush, or a new Daniel Smith color to try.
+Without a scrap of pressure or guilt, my father has invited me into the world of the Kuerner Farm, into Wyeth stories, and subsequently, watercolor painting.
+When I am visiting my parents’ house, it is rare when he doesn’t say, “Bring your sketchbook,” or send me home with an idea about how to paint stone in a wall, or give me a clipping of a bird photograph to inspire me, a paint brush, or a new Daniel Smith color to try.
 He has wooed me into the magic of it all.
 But there is one thing he has said a number of times that has set me in motion more than anything else,

 I never had this chance [to paint] with my mother, so I don’t want to miss doing this for you…It wasn’t until after she died that I picked up her watercolor palette and started to paint.

 Like many artists, she lived in the cross section of pain and beauty.
 She felt things deeply and carried a heaviness inside, but she had eyes to see.
 Recently, I have been thinking about what it means that I get to carry a part of her into my own storyline.
 My days used to be motivated by a broad and big impact.
 It wasn’t wrong; my mother taught me to invest in people, to offer presence to those who felt unseen.
-I had over 20 young women I mentored walk out ahead of Scott and me at my wedding, the most meaningful part of my single years—spiritual children, and they still matter to me.
+Over 20 young women I mentored walked out ahead of Scott and me at my wedding, the most meaningful part of my single years—spiritual children, and they still matter to me.

 But caring for my family didn’t get the same press.
 There was no dopamine hit when my mom needed help cleaning out the pantry or my dad wanted to take me on a drive along Goshen Road to find old farms and spring houses to paint.
 I would roll my eyes and act uninterested.
 Yet in those moments, bits of my grandmother stirred inside, bits of my father, too.
+Their lives have shown up in my life prominently these days.

-And as Paul, the Apostle said, “He who calls you is faithful and He will do it.
+And as Paul, the Apostle said, “He who calls you is faithful and He will do it.”

 Sitting in the field that day, cold but fully awake to my life, I could see what was happening.
 The hard things are being reshaped.
 The sorrow in the story is being retold with hope.
-My part in the narrative has the potential to redirect what the enemy aims to cut short at darkness and death.
-Theologian NT Wright says it best,
+My part in the narrative has the potential to redirect what the enemy aimed to cut short at darkness and death.
+And this was not just between my Dad and me, the mystery of God’s work was rewriting the tragedy of my grandmother’s death—and this was what I was noticing for the first time.

-“The point of the resurrection…is that the present bodily life is not valueless just because it will die…What you do in the present—by painting, preaching, singing, sewing, praying, teaching, building hospitals, digging wells, campaigning for justice, writing poems, caring for the needy, loving your neighbor as yourself—will last into God's future.
+The point of the resurrection…is that the present bodily life is not valueless just because it will die…What you do in the present—by painting, preaching, singing, sewing, praying, teaching, building hospitals, digging wells, campaigning for justice, writing poems, caring for the needy, loving your neighbor as yourself—will last into God's future.
 These activities are not simply ways of making the present life a little less beastly, a little more bearable, until the day when we leave it behind altogether (as the hymn so mistakenly puts it…).
-They are part of what we may call building for God's kingdom.”
+They are part of what we may call building God's kingdom [which is happening in the now].

 “Dawn, don’t try.
 Just paint.
 Go wild with it,” Karl says, “Be the genius you already are.”